 Laserfiche integrates business process management and enterprise content management more tightly.
 It adds significant capabilities for automating business processes and gives organizations the management tools they need to make smarter decisions about the way knowledge work is carried out.
 Laserfiche Workflow utilizes business processes — or “super workflows.”
-This article outlines how to design a simple business process using Laserfiche Workflow.
+This article outlines how to design a simple business process using Laserfiche Workflow for self-hosted systems.

 In the context of this article, I will use the example of a computer repair shop.
 Before Laserfiche was implemented, the shop’s business process was as follows: